 If you want to continue working out outdoors, then look at investing in some warm clothing.
 Workout clothing technology has come a long way in recent years, to the point where you can stay warm while running even if it’s super cold.

 It’s not just the warm weather that makes working out in summer more enjoyable.
 The days are also extremely long, so it’s easier to fit in some exercise.
 In the winter, it’s a little more difficult since the days are shorter.
 And because there’s not much sunlight, many wake up later and go to bed earlier.
 One way to get around this issue is to invest in a sunrise alarm.
 This is an alarm clock that simulates the sunrise, so you wake up feeling refreshed.
 If you can get up early, then you’ll have plenty of time to work up a sweat before you head to the office.

 Find External Reinforcement

 Sometimes, it’s not that there’s no motivation to carry on training when it’s cold.
 It’s that the motivation is fickle.
 If you’re going to be in the best shape possible, then you need to work out regularly, not just every now and again.
 So it’s always valuable to look at ways to help you stay consistent with exercise.

 You can also find external reinforcement, such as a workout partner.
 It’s much easier to consistently visit the gym (or do anything else) when you have to be accountable for someone else.
 So think about who else may be trying to stay in shape in the fall and beyond, and consider making a commitment to help each other.
-Or you can even hire a coach – that definitely involves commitment, accountability, and can help advance your goals greatly.
+Or you can even hire a coach.
+This investment definitely involves commitment and accountability.
+However, coaches can help advance your goals tenfold.